 Pakistan embraces its new role as wartime mediator

-Islamabad has emerged as a major hub for regional diplomacy between the United States and Iran.
+Islamabad has emerged as a major hub for regional diplomacy between the United States and Iran

 A man reads a newspaper at a roadside stall in Islamabad

-Pakistan is a surprising player in the ongoing Iran war.
+Pakistan is a surprising player in the ongoing Iran war

 (Image credit: Asif Hassan / AFP / Getty Images)

 As the Trump administration scrambles to control its war with Iran, both countries have turned to an unexpected moderator: Pakistan, which has led multiple rounds of ceasefire negotiations between the two nations.
-Now, Pakistan is quietly growing its influence in the region while Washington and Tehran circle one another for another round of negotiations.
+Now, Pakistan is quietly growing its influence in the region while Washington and Tehran circle one another for another round of talks.

 From ‘kind of a sideshow’ to being in Trump’s ‘favor’